Blame It on My Youth (Blink-182 song): Composition

 John Aubert of All Punked Up described "Blame It on My Youth" as "a modern-pop-nostalgia track" which rings "true to failed youths on the dawn of the millennia".
 Andrew Sacher of BrooklynVegan labeled the song "fist-pumping, festival-ready 'whoa-oh' rock".
 However, in a review of the song's parent album Nine, Sacher unfavorably linked the song to "empty, Imagine Dragons-style arena rock".
 Jim Moster and Jacob Neisewander of The Observer noted that the band "declares victory over their childhood circumstances amidst a blend of electronic and rock elements" on "Blame It on My Youth".

 Commercial performance

 "Blame It on My Youth" was sent to rock and alternative radio on May 14, 2019.
 It debuted at number 31 on Billboards Alternative Songs chart, and slightly higher on the Hot Rock Songs chart at number 29.
 The song was added by over 60 radio stations in its opening week in North America, according to Hits columnist Ted Volk.
 The song ended up peaking at number nine on Billboards Hot Rock Songs chart, and at position 11 on its sister ranking, Alternative Airplay.

+"Blame It on My Youth" achieved its strongest chart performance in the Czech Republic, where it peaked at number four on the Modern Rock chart.